VISION: SLOVENIA AS A SUSTAINABLE SOCIETY BY 2030

 – to promote the linking of different actors in the field of green jobs with the aim of promoting the creation of conditions for green jobs.

-The project brings promotion of good practices, dissemination of knowledge and encouragement to change.
+The aim of the project was to bring promotion of good practices, dissemination of knowledge and encouragement to change.
 Successful stories inspire and assure us that radical changes on the way to a low-carbon society are not only possible but also beneficial in many ways.

 Within the project in the years 2011/2012 Umanotera selected and presented to the public 15 Slovenian and 5 foreign best practices.
 They were presented in the Catalogue of 2012, on the website www.slovenija-co2.si and in short animated films.
 On the basis of conducted presentation the recommendations to decision makers were developed for further dissemination and application of good practices.